What is grief?

 Obviously, the intensity of grief is proportional to the degree of attachment to the person who has died.

-There is no such thing as a standard grief, no absolute norms, grief is a unique experience for everyone.
+There is no such thing as a type grief, no absolute norms.
+Grief is a unique experience for everyone.
 So there is nothing “abnormal” in what is experienced.

-First of all, in the solitary journey of mourning, thesupportof loved ones, associations or even psychologists is essential.
+First of all, in the solitary journey of mourning, the support of loved ones, help associations or even psychologists is essential.
 This relieves the grief of the bereaved person and facilitates a smooth process of mourning.

-This support helps her to undertake the ” work of mourning “, a voluntary process that is essential to accompany the natural healing process.
+This support helps the person to undertake the ” work of mourning “, a voluntary process that is essential to accompany the natural healing process.

 Confronting emotions with authenticity is what allows us to free ourselves from their embrace.
-Then, by gradually accepting to confront the violence of the absence of the loved one, the bereaved person learns to meet the loved one again in a different way.
-She builds a new inner bond with him.
+Then, by gradually accepting to confront the violence of the absence of the loved one, the bereaved person learns to encounter the loved one again in a different way.
+The bereaved builds a new inner bond with the deceased loved one.

-It will take time for the grieving person to reach the end of the tunnel, but eventually he or she will get there, that is a certainty.
+It will take time for the grieving person to reach the end of the tunnel.
+But it is a certainty that eventually he or she will get there.
 Slowly they will be able to begin to see a way back to life, to rebuild their lives harmoniously.
 It becomes possible to live without the presence of the loved one, but still in intimate connection with him/her forever.

 What do you know about the grieving process?
 Let us guide you through our questionnaire and you will receive a personalized answer that will help you better understand what you are experiencing.